Families are in distress after the first month without the expanded child tax credit

 Biden says his social spending plan could get passed in chunks, but he still faces opposition

-At a news conference Wednesday, President Biden suggested that Democrats would have to break up his social spending agenda into different pieces of legislation in order to get it passed.
+At a news conference Wednesday, President Biden suggested that Democrats would have to break up his social spending agenda into different pieces of legislation to get it passed.

 "I'm not going to negotiate against myself as to what should and shouldn't be in it, but I think we can break the package up, get as much as we can now, and come back and fight for the rest later," Biden told reporters at the White House.